PyEllips/pyElli/paper/paper.md

 - Often hard to translate optical models between different programs, we aim to make it easier
 - Keep interoperability with other formats
 - Extend basic functionality of vendor fitting programs
+- Performant calculations to enable interactive data fitting and advanced  minimizer algorithms

+Other Packages:
+- pyGTM (more extensive calculations, provides electric field etc., not vectorized)
+- pyllama (TMM and SM, not vectorized)
+- RayFlare (specialized for solar cells, provides [byrnes] and a scattering matrix algorithm)
+- mentions: refellips, EMpy, dtmm, py_matrix

+# Example

+- Show a walkthrough of the SiO2 on Si example.
+- Show a Mueller matrix example?
+- Show an anisotropy example?
+(Maybe quote my paper about SiPh4 and show the code in a seperate git repo)

 # Mathematics